garden-rs/garden/README.md

   group them into cohesive development gardens.
 * Build/test/install interdependent projects in self-contained sandboxes.
 * Bootstrap development environments from simple configuration.
-* Make it easy to configure a Git-based development environment so that it can be recreated from scratch.
+* Make it easy to recreate complex Git-based development environments from scratch using a simple yaml configuration format.

 Garden is useful when you're writing software and weaving together development environments directly from Git trees.
 Garden aids in common